domsob/portfolio-website/README.md

 # Portfolio Website

 This project is a one page portfolio website based on Twitter Bootstrap.
-It is  fork of the [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) project.
+It is a fork of the [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) project.

 ## Install